-For a Medicaid beneficiary, the Facility-Based Crisis Service provider shall contact the PIHP to determine if the beneficiary is currently enrolled with another service provider agency that has first responder responsibilities or if the beneficiary is receiving care coordination.
-If the beneficiary is not already linked with a care coordinator, a referral should be made to the PIHP for care coordination.
+For a Medicaid beneficiary, the Facility-Based Crisis Service provider shall contact the health plan to determine if the beneficiary is currently enrolled with another service provider agency that has first responder responsibilities or if the beneficiary is receiving care coordination.
+If the beneficiary is not already linked with a care coordinator, a referral should be made for care coordination.
 These contacts must occur within 24 hours admission into Facility-Based Crisis Service.